 Think about every “to-go” drink such as soda, iced coffee, smoothie, juice, or cocktail which uses at least one straw and sometimes even comes wrapped individually in extra plastic or paper.

-Any straws that are not ingested break down into smaller and smaller pieces known as “microplastics” rather than naturally biodegrading, which clog up waterways and threaten ecosystems of fish.
+Any straws that are not ingested break down into smaller and smaller pieces known as “microplastics” rather than naturally biodegrading, which clog up waterways and threaten ecosystems of marine life.

 Bamboo is a biodegradable material, which comes from the earth and goes back to the earth, decomposing within 4-6 months.
-On the contrary, plastic drinking straws will take up to 200 years to fully decompose!
+On the contrary, according to 4Ocean, plastic drinking straws can up to 200 years to fully decompose!

 Other Alternatives to Single-Use Plastic Drinking S

-Here are some alternatives to bamboo drinking straws that can be ocean and environmentally friendly:
+Here are some alternatives to bamboo drinking straws that can be environmentally friendly: